palei/tronner/README.md

 ## Events with parameters

-The event variables can be split into tokens and sent to the handler function.
+Variables from ladder log can be passed as keyword arguments to your callback function.

     :::python
     @app.event('DEATH_FRAG <killed> <killer>')
     def death_frag(killed, killer):
         print "%s killed %s for 1 point." % (killer, killed)

-If the number of variables doesn't match the expected number of parameters, the last parameter will always contain the rest of the string.
+To store the entire rest of the line in one variable you can add `...` to the end of it.

     :::python
-    @app.event('CHAT <name> <text>')
+    @app.event('CHAT <name> <text...>')
-    def handle_chat(name, text):
+    def chat_handler(name, text):
-        pass
+        print "%s said: %s" % (name, text)

+If you're expecting the variable to be something other than string, you can use the following syntax.

+    :::python
+    @app.event('ROUND_SCORE <int:score> <name>')
+    def round_score(name, score):
+        total_score += score

+The part before the colon will be evaluated as python and should map to an actual function.

 ## Timed events

-The event timer is started after a ladderlog event occurs, and the function is called some seconds later.
+Timed events are triggered a number of seconds after a ladder log event occurs.
+The following function would be called 5 minutes after a round starts.

     :::python
-    # start sudden death after 5 minutes
     @app.timed_event('NEW_ROUND', 300)
     def sudden_death():
         print 'CYCLE_RUBBER 0.1'
         print 'CYCLE_BRAKE -100'

-To make periodical events a third parameter can be used.
+If you want the function to be triggered periodically, you can set the last parameter to `True`.

     :::python
     @app.timed_event('NEW_ROUND', 30, periodic=True)
     def spawn_random_deathzone():
         pass

-The timer for periodic events is reset after every new occurance of the specified ladderlog event.
+The timer for periodic events is reset after every new occurance of the specified event.

-An optional keyword argument `name` can be given to timed events.
-This can be useful if you want to stop and restart the event at some point.
+Timed events accept an additional `name` argument, which can be useful if you ever need to stop or restart the it.

     :::python
     some_timed_event = app.timed_events.get(name="something")
     some_timed_event.stop()
     some_timed_event.restart()

 ## Command functions

 The command module contains helper function for easier interaction with the server.

     :::python